 MWK engages in activities to educate the public about the economic, social, ecological, and cultural importance of our marine environment in South Florida.
 MWK hosts a variety of community outreach activities including educational and volunteer events which connect you and your family to the wonders of our Bay.
 Our goal is to help you enjoy your beautiful Bay and take an active role in protecting it.

-MWK's new Junior Waterkeeper program will educate local youth and promote student involvement in protecting and defending Biscayne Bay and surrounding waters.
-MWK will select Junior Waterkeeper Ambassadors from local elementary, junior and high schools.
-The Ambassadors will be trained by MWK staff and will learn about water issues impacting our watershed.
-The students will then be responsible for educating their peers as well as organizing outreach events to take action for clean water.
-The Junior Waterkeeper program is designed to engage students in taking an active role in protecting the environment and inspire future leaders in the community.
+MWK's Junior Ambassador program educates local youth and promotes student involvement in protecting and defending Biscayne Bay and surrounding waters.
+MWK selects Junior Ambassadors from local high schools across Miami-Dade County.
+The Ambassadors are trained by MWK staff and learn about water issues impacting our watershed.
+The students participate in four service learning events and four advocacy trainings throughout the year where they learn about environmental threats, civic engagement, creative problem solving, public speaking, and more.
+At the end of the year, the students give a presentation to a community group about our watershed, Biscayne Bay, current threats, and possible solutions.
+The Junior Ambassador program is designed to engage students in taking an active role in protecting the environment and inspire future leaders in the community.

 MWK's Water School, co-led by Florida Sea Grant, is a program that educates elected officials about our watershed.
 We hope to improve public policy decisions relative to Biscayne Bay by increasing knowledge of elected officials on the Biscayne Bay watershed, the ecological challenges impacting the water, and the economic importance of maintaining a healthy bay.
 Officials spend time out on the water and have the opportunity to see and experience our sparkling Biscayne Bay first hand.